jloveric/high-order-layers-torch/README.md

 the alpha parameter.

 ## Notes on optimizer
-The Lion optimizer seems to be the best choice since it performs better than Adam in general, but seems to work especially well for the case of polynomials.
+The Lion or Sophia optimizers seems to be the best choice since it performs better than Adam in general, but seems to work especially well for the case of polynomials.

 ## Notes on normalization